mikafeng/17-Regex-Tutorial/gist-template.md

 ### Character Classes

 Character classes are shorthand characters used to match any symbol from a character set.
-They are denoted by a \ .
-For example, the digit character class is /d and will return any match that is a digit.
+They are denoted by a `\` .
+For example, the digit character class is `/d` and will return any match that is a digit.
 Common character classes are as follows:

 ### Flags
-Flags are single lowercase characters that changes the default search of the regex. i allows for case-insensitve matching g means global and searches for all occurances y is a sticky flag and starts the search at a given point in the string.
+Flags are single lowercase characters that changes the default search of the regex.
+`i` allows for case-insensitve matching
+`g` means global and searches for all occurances
+`y` is a sticky flag and starts the search at a given point in the string.

 ### Grouping and Capturing
-Grouping and Capturing use () to indicate that the characters between the () will be considered a group or set to be matched.
-Quanitfiers used with (), like ()+ will apply to the entire set within.
+Grouping and Capturing use `()` to indicate that the characters between the `()` will be considered a group or set to be matched.
+Quanitfiers used with `()`, like `()+` will apply to the entire set within.
 For example, (nom)+ will match any grouping of nom such as 'nom', 'nomnom', 'nomnomnom' and so on.

-## References
+## References/Credit
 There are many more regex properties and nuances to look up.
-This post has referenced https://www.javascripttutorial.net/javascript-regex/ and https://javascript.info/regular-expressions.
+This post has referenced [JavaScript Tutorial](https://www.javascripttutorial.net/javascript-regex/) and [The Modern JavaScript Tutorial](https://javascript.info/regular-expressions).

 ## Author